What is this medication?

 Follow a good diet and exercise plan.
 Taking a dietary supplement does not replace a healthy lifestyle.
 Some foods that have omega-3 fatty acids naturally are fatty fish like albacore tuna, halibut, herring, mackerel, lake trout, salmon, and sardines.

-Too much of this supplement can be unsafe.
-Talk to your doctor or health care provider about how much of this supplement is right for you.
+Too much of this medication can be unsafe.
+Talk to your care team about how much of this medication is right for you.

 The Food and Drug Administration suggests the following to help consumers protect themselves:

 What side effects may I notice from receiving this medication?